trussworks/terraform-aws-bootstrap/README.md

 ## Contributing

 To submit a PR, fork the repo and enable Github Actions.
 Enabling Github Actions is necessary to update terraform docs.
-To enable Github Actions, navigate to the actions tab.
-The user has to explicitly enable GitHub Actions - Github will not automatically enable this for the user.
+To enable Github Actions, navigate to the actions tab in the forked repo.
+This step must be done manually - Github will not automatically enable this.

 ## Using the backend